 Here's what the setup looks like in Gadget:

-another example of a has many relationship could be:
+Another example of a has many relationship could be:

-• an Author record having many Blog Post records in a blogging app
+an Author record having many Blog Post records in a blogging app

 Has Many Through relationships

-has many through relationships set up a connection between two models where records on each side of the relationship can have many related records on the other side. has many through relationships should be used when both sides of a relationship have many records on the other side, or there's no clear owner in a relationship between two models.
+has many through relationships set up a many-to-many relationship between two models. has many through relationships should be used when both sides of a relationship

 Because they represent many-to-many relationships, there is no correct place to put an id reference on either of the related models, as that would only let us model a relationship to one record instead of to many.
 For this reason, Gadget uses a third, intermediate model, where each record of this third model represents one instance of the relationship between the first two models.
 Because of this, has many through relationships require more configuration than usual to set up.